Noobify2012/Drippy-Dungeon/res/Readme.md

 # How To Run

 ## How to run the jar file
+Move the jar file to the top level directory (same directory as source, res and test).

 For the graphical version of the game, you run program by just entering java -jar Project5_Graphical_Adventure_Game.jar

 For the text version enter the following substituting in your own boolean and integers: java -jar Project5_Graphical_Adventure_Game.jar [wrapping (boolean)] [# of rows (int)] [# of columns (int) ] [level of interconnectivity(int)] [percentage of treasure and arrows (int)] [level of difficulty/# of monsters(int greater than 0)]